-Eliane (Maximiliano Gaidzinki S.A.) and Ecosecurities invited local stakeholders, such as the Municipal Government, state and municipal agencies, Brazilian forum of NGOs, neighbouring communities and the office of the attorney general, to provide comments on the "Eliane Natural Gas Fuel Switch Project" according to Resolution 1 of the Brazilian DNA.
+Eliane (Maximiliano Gaidzinki S.A.) and EcoSecurities Ltd. invited local stakeholders, such as the Municipal Government, state and municipal agencies, Brazilian forum of NGOs, neighbouring communities and the office of the attorney general, to provide comments on the "Eliane Natural Gas fuel switch project", in accordance with the requirements of Resolution 1 of the Brazilian DNA.
 Copies of the letters submitted to these local stakeholders were provided to DNV.
+No comments were received.